pghalliday/currency-market/README.md

 ### `Amount`

 `Amount` handles large numerical arithmetic accurately (unlike the built in Javascript number implementation).
-It is used for all internal numerical operations and is provided as a utility for applications to apply the same arimthmetic functionality in their own contexts.
-In particular it should be used in commission calculations.
+It is used for all amount and price values and is provided as a utility for applications to apply the same arimthmetic functionality in their own contexts.

 `Amount` instances are immutable.